 If you’re not doing so already.
 Once you’ve got to grips with it, budgeting is super-easy and will give you peace of mind over your finances.
 It’s easy to set up a budget: start by working out what you’ve got coming in and what you’ve got going out, so you can see exactly where your money is going.

-If you want to start saving for something or just want to keep a tighter rein on your finances, budgeting could work wonders for you.
-We’ve developed an in-depth guide to budgeting here.
+If you want to start saving for something or just want to keep a tighter rein on your finances, budgeting could work wonders.

 Set a savings goal